Septology VI - VII: A New Name

 Photo: Agnete Brun

-Jon Fosse, born in 1959, is widely considered one of the most important writers of our time.
-For almost forty years he has written novels, plays, poems, stories, essays, and children’s books.
-His award-winning work has been translated into more than fifty languages, and his plays have been staged over a thousand times all over the world.
+Nobel Prize-winner Jon Fosse (b.
+1959), is widely considered one of the most important writers of our time.
+For almost forty years, he has written novels, plays, poems, stories, essays, and children’s books.
+His award-winning work has been translated into more than fifty languages and his plays have been staged over a thousand times all over the world.

-Fosse is the winner of the Nobel Prize in Literature in 2023 and has received numerous prizes, both in Norway and internationally through the years.
+Fosse was awarded the Nobel Prize in Literature in 2023 and has received numerous prizes, both in Norway and internationally through the years.

 Read more